Huawei Chairman Willing To Sign A 'No-Spy' Deal With The United States

 The offer is similar to proposals the Chinese tech giant has made to the United Kingdom and Germany, and it comes after weeks of intense pressure from the Trump administration.

+"We are willing to sign no spy agreements with countries," said Huawei Chairman Liang Hua at the company's headquarters in Shenzhen, China, when asked specifically if Huawei would sign a "no-spy" agreement with the U.S. "But since the U.S. has not bought from us, is not buying from us, and might not buy from us in the future, I don't know if there is an opportunity to sign."

-"We are willing to sign a no-spy agreement with the U.S.," said Huawei Chairman Liang Hua, while speaking with a group of U.S. journalists visiting the company's Shenzhen, China, headquarters with the China-United States Exchange Foundation.
+Liang made the comments while speaking with a small group of U.S. journalists who were visiting with the China-United States Exchange Foundation.

 While it would be the first such public offer of an agreement to the United States, Liang stressed the conditions might not exist for such a deal.

-"The U.S. has not bought from us, is not buying from us, and doesn't have plans to buy from us," he said.
-"So, I don't know if there's opportunity to sign such an agreement."

-Liang accused the U.S. of inappropriate conduct, while at the same time striking a conciliatory tone — a response reflecting a level of exasperation currently felt by the Chinese tech giant.
+Liang accused the U.S. of inappropriate conduct, while at the same time struck a conciliatory tone — a response reflecting the level of exasperation currently felt by the Chinese tech giant.

 "It is inappropriate to use political means to disrupt an industry," he said.

-Huawei is one of China's most successful tech companies with a global footprint.
+Huawei is one of China's most successful tech companies and has a global footprint.
 It's one of the world's largest smartphone makers, behind Samsung but ahead Apple for early 2019.
-It's also one of the leading telecom providers of mobile wireless 5G networks, the infrastructure necessary for driverless cars, smart cities with smart traffic lights and smart factories.
+It's also one of the leading telecom providers of mobile wireless 5G networks, the infrastructure necessary for a future of driverless cars, smart cities with smart traffic lights, and smart factories.

-But the company is facing a growing backlash from Western countries on concerns over the security of its products.
+But the company is facing a growing backlash from Western countries because of concerns over the security of its products.
 U.S. leaders have said Huawei's networks and phones could be used by the Chinese government and leave users vulnerable to privacy breaches

-This culminated last month when the U.S. Commerce Department added Huawei to its "Entity List," which bars American businesses from selling technology to Huawei without government approval.
+This culminated last month with the U.S. Commerce Department adding Huawei to its "Entity List," which bars American businesses from selling technology to Huawei without government approval.
 The Trump administration has delayed the ban from taking full effect until later this summer.

 The United States is also pressuring other countries to ban Huawei on security concerns.
 Secretary of State Mike Pompeo warned Switzerland and the Netherlands on Monday about working with Chinese technology.
 And President Trump was expected to discuss Huawei during his visit with Prime Minister Theresa May on Tuesday.